 The Speedmaster 38 mm collection has been crafted with simplicity, size and colour in mind, yet still retains the look and heritage of OMEGA’s most famous chronograph.

 This model features a stainless steel and 18K yellow gold case with a dual bezel design.
 The inner section of the bezel features a tachymeter scale on a green aluminium ring while the outside is diamond-paved.

 The opaline silvery dial includes horizontal oval subdials and a vertical oval date window at 6 o’clock.
-The indexes are 18K Sedna™ gold while the hands are also 18K Sedna™ gold or grey.
+The indexes are made of 18K yellow gold while the hands are either 18K yellow gold or varnished green.

-The watch has a Novo Nappa leather strap, a Seahorse medallion on the caseback, and is driven by the OMEGA Co-Axial Calibre 3330.
+The watch has a green leather strap, a Seahorse medallion on the caseback, and is driven by the OMEGA Co-Axial Calibre 3330.

 Label given to a watch which has undergone precision tests and received a certificate from an official body (COSC).

 The day of the month, displayed in a window on a watch dial at the 3 or 6 o’clock position, or within a subdial at 9 o'clock.

 The hardest, most luminous precious stone whose value is calculated according to the 4C criteria: Cut - Carat - Clarity - Color.

 A hand on a sub-dial which tracks seconds typically it completes a full rotation in one minute.

 OMEGA is proud to include the Swiss Made mark on all of its watches.
 This simple wording guarantees a standard of quality established over many centuries and is a world-renowned symbol of excellence.